Princess Tsuguko of Takamado: 2014–2019

-2021 – 2023
+2021–2023

 On 27 and 28 February 2021, Princess Tsuguko attended the "Kyoto Congress Youth Forum", in Kyoto.
-She read her opening speech.
 On 21 August 2021, Princess Tsuguko virtually attended the awards and closing ceremony of the archery competition of the "Inter-High School Championships" in Fukui Prefecture, as Honorary President of the All Japan Archery Federation.
 The Princess attended the "1st Global Youth Forum for a Culture of Lawfulness" in Tokyo on 9 and 10 October 2021.

-The Princess and her mother attended a dinner concert at the Embassy of Hungary in Shibuya, Tokyo, on the occasion of the anniversary of diplomatic relations between the two countries, on 7 June 2022.
-On 2 July 2022, Princess Tsuguko attended the U.S. Independence Day ceremony at the Tokyo American Club, in Tokyo.
-The Princess listened to the speech of the American ambassador and attended the reception that followed.
 Princess Tsuguko, as Honorary President, attended the "2022 Inter-High School Archery Competition" in Marugame, Kagawa Prefecture, on 10 August 2022.
-She presented the prizes to the winners and spoke to them, congratulating them.
-On 21 September 2022, Princess Tsuguko attended the "Peace Symposium Tokyo 2022" in Tokyo and gave a speech to those in attendance.
-Later that same day, she attended a reception with Rahm Emanuel, United States ambassador to Japan, at his residence in Tokyo.
+On 21 September 2022, Princess Tsuguko attended the "Peace Symposium Tokyo 2022" in Tokyo.
+Later that same day, she attended a reception with Rahm Emanuel, United States ambassador to Japan.

 Princess Tsuguko attended the state funeral of former Prime Minister Shinzo Abe on 27 September 2022 in Tokyo with her mother, Hisako, Princess Takamado.
 On 4 October 2022, Princess Tsuguko opened the "Yamanashi Jewelry Exhibition" at the Embassy of Oman in Tokyo, on the occasion of the 50th anniversary of the establishment of diplomatic relations between Oman and Japan.
 From 8 to 9 October 2022, Princess Tsuguko visited Tochigi Prefecture for the "77th National Sports Festival".
-On the 9th, she visited the Prefectural Museum and took part in sports-related exhibitions.
-The Princess attended the "2nd Global Youth Forum for a Culture of Lawfulness" in Kyoto on 3 and 4 December 2022, and gave a keynote address to those present at the opening of the event.
+The Princess attended the "2nd Global Youth Forum for a Culture of Lawfulness" in Kyoto on 3 and 4 December 2022.
 On 18 December 2022, she attended the "2022 Empress's Cup All Japan Volleyball Championship Final" at the Tokyo Metropolitan Gymnasium in Shibuya, Tokyo.
-At the end of the match, Princess Tsuguko took pictures with the winners.